All articles

 When a Google Forms poll fits (and when it doesn't)

-Google Forms polls work well for:
+Use Google Forms polls when:

 • You need true anonymity with deduplication (Google requires sign-in to limit one response per person)